gmzabos/dash-binance/README.md

 # dash-binance
-Dashboard your favorite data from the Binance API.
+Command line tool to query the Binance API.

 ## Simple mode

-- Run the dashboard in simple mode from a terminal window ("ticker")
+- Run the `dash-binance` cli in a terminal window

-### Build for ticker mode
+### Build the `dash-binance` cli
-- `cd ticker`
+- `cd cli`
-- `go build ticker.go`
+- `go build dash-binance.go`
-- `watch -n 30 -c "./ticker"` to have the dashboard display in ticker mode, updating with interval as defined with `-n xx` seconds.
+- `watch -n 30 -c "./dash-binance"` to have the dashboard display in ticker mode, updating with interval as defined with `-n xx` seconds.

-## Complex mode

-- Complex mode is currently WIP
+### WIP
+- remove hard coded symbol for trading pair BNBEUR
+- add arguments, options, flags handling for naming trading pairs dynamically
+- add API key management